 - Intentional acts such as bullying or sexual harassment by a teacher or other students.

-To help you better understand lawsuits against Nevada schools, our Nevada personal injury lawyers discuss:
+To help you better understand lawsuits against educational institutions, our Nevada personal injury lawyers discuss:

-- 1. Are schools in Nevada liable for teacher or employee negligence?
+- 1. Are Nevada schools liable for teacher/employee negligence?

-1. Are schools in Nevada liable for teacher or employee negligence?
+1. Are Nevada schools liable for teacher/employee negligence?

-Under Nevada’s respondeat superior law, schools and school districts are liable for the negligent acts of employees within the scope of their employment.
+Under Nevada’s respondeat superior law, schools and their districts are liable for the negligent acts of employees within the scope of their employment.

-A Nevada school employee is acting within the scope of their employment if:
+A Nevada teacher is acting within the scope of their employment if:

 - What they were doing occurred during business hours, and